 What the government should do is take every penny people have paid toward interest and apply it to the principal and preferably stop charging interest.
-This would probably pay off many loans.
+This would probably pay off many loans like those from RadCred.
 At the most, the loans should be set up like a mortgage.

 Anyone who reads this and doesn’t understand the system is broken doesn’t want to understand.

 My answer was this to the author who portrayed this issue.

 Long time no comment.
 Read this long story by Mary.
 I would say she is correct.
 I would also say, the naysayers never had a loan like this, and probably never signed a loan at 18 years of age.

 She does not mention her servicer.
 They could have been one of the bad ones.
 It is very possible neither the school or the servicer explained exactly what she was paying.
 A school could have intentionally misguided her into signing because the loans monthly payback amount was so low.
 What eighteen year old would know this?